Official Website of Author and Editor

 Writing the West, LLC.

-I started Writing the West, LLC. to collaborate with writers at all stages in their careers and help them produce their best work and get it out in the world.
+I started Writing the West, LLC. to collaborate with writers at all stages in their careers, help them produce their best work, and get it out in the world.
 My specialties consist of editing manuscripts, web content, and professional documents (like grants, résumés, and CVs).
 Let's work together and share your story!

 What People Are Saying